-The per capita income in Reading in 2010 was $49,461, which is wealthy relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $197,844 for a family of four.
+The per capita income in Reading in 2018 was $60,517, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $242,068 for a family of four.

 Reading is a somewhat ethnically-diverse town.
 The people who call Reading home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Reading residents report their race to be White, followed by Asian.
-Important ancestries of people in Reading include Italian, English, German, and French Canadian.
+Important ancestries of people in Reading include Irish, Italian, English, German, and French Canadian.

 The most common language spoken in Reading is English.
-Other important languages spoken here include Langs. of India and Chinese.
+Other important languages spoken here include Chinese and Langs. of India.